-The school day is 7:50 - 3:23 on with an A/B bell schedule.
+The elementary school day is 8:00-3:15.
+The high school day is 7:50 - 3:23 with an A/B bell schedule.

 STUDENT RIGHTS AND RESPONSIBILITIES

 The rules and procedures of Wonewoc-Center School District are designed to allow each student to obtain a safe, orderly, and appropriate education.
 Students can expect their rights to freedom of expression and association and to fair treatment as long as they respect those rights for their fellow students and the staff.
 Students will be expected to follow teachers' directions and obey all school rules.
 Disciplinary procedures will comply with the requirements of State and Federal law.